Vancouver, British Columbia, Canada

 You have to include the profile link of your friend, if you're not a solo traveler.
 If he's not a CS member and you have an empty profile, forget it.

 CURRENT MISSION: It's a 10 year trip

-YOU ARE WELCOME TO STAY BUT DO NOT SEND OFFICIAL COUCHREQUESTS, JUST CLICK ON SEND MESSAGE.
-If you want a couch, you have to read my profile, find my name (and use it to contact me).
 Usually traveling but now i have a place for you.
 20km from downtown, nearby sfu, forest trials, mountain, water, skytrain, shops, etc. I have a large room with floor space.
-I have blankets, etc..
 I am usually free any day (but not always) and go to bed whenever i feel sleepy.
-You can stay here 2 nights (and if you're happy, stay longer).
+You can stay here 1 or 2 nights (and if we're happy, stay longer).